 - 4 cups rice, cold

 - 1 1/2 cups boneless chicken * diced

 - 1 cup frozen peas thawed

 - 2 green onions chopped

-Reduce heat to medium and add remaining 3 Tbsp of oil and add cold rice to pan.
+- Reduce heat to medium and add remaining 3 Tbsp of oil and add cold rice to the pan.
 Stir rice for a minute.

 Please use cold or leftover rice to prevent soggy or mushy fried rice.

 * I marinate the chicken with 1/2 tsp salt, 1/2 tsp sugar, 1/2 tsp soya sauce, and 1 tsp water.

 Chicken fried rice only takes a few minutes to prepare and can be stored in the refrigerator for 4 to 6 days so don’t be afraid of making too much.
 Leftover chicken fried rice is so good that it won’t last long in the refrigerator!
 While day-old rice is generally lower in carbs than fresh rice, if you’re watching your carb intake, you may want to try cauliflower rice.

 Please share this quick and easy takeout-style chicken fried rice recipe with your friends and family!